 POWERFUL IS AN UNDERSTATEMENT HERE

-The five performances span every part of human nature from a man who oozes menace and violence but has a true moral streak; another man who is in the heights of power and wields his wickedness with careful, cold deliberation; the third man who is a mixture of the first two and is seduced by promotion; the last man is smooth and Hollywood and has forgotten the best part of himself; and finally a woman who is the thread that makes the entire costume come apart so it can be repaired.
+The five Oscar-worthy performances span every part of human nature from a man who oozes menace and violence but has a true moral streak; another man who is in the heights of power and wields his wickedness with careful, cold deliberation; the third man who is a mixture of the first two and is seduced by promotion; the last man is smooth and Hollywood and has forgotten the best part of himself; and finally a woman as the thread that makes the entire costume come apart so it can be repaired.

 They all converge as tabloid press coverage of the gang war, police violence and political maneuvering keeps the flames stoked to a white-hot heat.